This lesson introduces the concept of fantasy in story

 Handouts (from disk) of Amazon River maze

-Optional - small paper cups, potting soil, fast-growing seeds, plastic wrap
+Optional - small paper cups, potting soil, fast-growing seeds, plastic

 Videotape